SUMITBOPATE/SUMITBOPATE/README.md

 <h2 align="center">
 I'm a Frot-End Web Developer 💻  🎨!
 </h2>
--<p> 👋 An Electronic Engineer who is passionate about  Computer Science and Frontend development.  .
+-<p> 👋 An Electronic Engineer who is passionate about  Computer Science and Frontend development.</p>  .
-- 👀 I have been working with programming languages like HTML, CSS, JavaScript,React JS and Java.
+- <p>👀 I have been working with programming languages like HTML, CSS, JavaScript,React JS and Java.
 - <p>
-       ✨ I love the entire process of developing websites.✨
+      <p> ✨ I love the entire process of developing websites.✨</P>
 - 🌱 I’m currently learning
 -  web development
 -  front-development and back-end development